 What kind of Dutch oven is best?

-If you don't already have a cast iron Dutch Oven, get one!
+If you don't already have a cast iron Dutch Oven, get yourself one!
 It's such a great tool to have, particularly for slow cooking meat.
-You can get a great sear on your meat and slowly cook it in the same pan, keeping all that flavor.
-It goes easily from stovetop to oven, and is also great for soups and stews.
+You can get a great sear on your meat and slowly cook it all in the same pan, keeping all that flavor intact.
+They go easily from stovetop to oven, and are great for soups and stews.
 Mine is in heavy rotation all Fall and Winter long.

 Equipment